 Another benefit is being able to provide more choice for your customers.
 Shoppers can compare the specifications of different items, which makes it easier for them to get something completely in line with their buying preferences.

-By incorporating Product Data Sheets into a marketing strategy, you can provide your customers with totally accurate product information either off or online.
+By incorporating Product Data Sheets into your overall strategy, you can provide your customers with totally accurate product information both online and offline.
 Whether you need to comply with certain regulations or display complex data, Product Data Sheets are a great way of clearly displaying product information.